 - Fix any water leaks in your home

 - Make sure your walls, attic and basement are well-insulated to reduce condensation

 - Have your air ducts inspected and, if necessary, cleaned

 - Have your HVAC system maintained twice a year

-We take mold seriously at Stiles Heating & Cooling.
+We take mold seriously at Stiles Heating, Cooling, & Plumbing.
 Contact us today with any concerns you have about mold growth in your HVAC system and to schedule a mold inspection.
 If mold is found, we will take the next steps to remove it safely from your home and will clean your air ducts if needed as well.